PREVIOUS: ACoAs INVADING Boundaries – #1

 • controlling – who like to tell others what to do, say & feel – all the time

-• hyper-responsible – carrying the weight of world on their shoulders.
-They assume no one else is as competent as themselves, so they have to take charge – they’re just ‘trying to get the job done’
+• hyper-responsible – carrying the weight of the world on our shoulders.
+We assume no one else is as competent as ourself, so we must take charge – just ‘trying to get the job done’

-• insensitive – rude, self-absorbed, unaware — like in the movies “What about Bob?” & Mr Bean.
-They intrude with no sense of the effect on others.
+• insensitive – rude, self-absorbed, unaware – like in the movies “What about Bob?” & Mr Bean.
+We intrude with no sense of the effect on others.